yangzhengjie888/Personal-media-vault/README.md

 If you have any questions, please do not hesitate to contact me.
 My email address is: yzj19920206@qq.com

+Any other problems you meet in media vault, you can contact our manager with the contact information in <B>‘About us’</B> page.
+Our manager will reply you as soon as possible.

 ## functions
 1)	Register
 2)	Login